GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 #### Task 9.2: Configure `tools.yaml`

-Create a `tools.yaml` file outlining all the operational and analytical tools.
-Note that the analytical tools now query the **local** AlloyDB tables, ensuring low-latency responses.
+Create a `tools.yaml` file outlining all the tools.

 ```yaml
 # ==========================================